 Costa Rica’s rich biodiversity and natural beauty puts it at the top of the list of inspiring destinations for families.
-With cities and cloud forests, plus two beach-lined coasts (Caribbean and Pacific, take your pick), Costa Rica’s signature pura vida way of life creates a welcoming and laid-back atmosphere for visiting families.
+With cities and cloud forests, two beach-lined coasts (Caribbean and Pacific, take your pick), ands plenty of Costa Rica all-inclusive resorts, the country’s signature pura vida way of life creates a welcoming and laid-back atmosphere for visiting families.
 It’s brimming with things to do, and it provides a model of thoughtful, sustainable living that’s a better souvenir than anything you could take home and frame.
 Here are tips for planning an unforgettable family trip to Costa Rica.

 Note that even as vaccinations make it easier to travel again, it’s likely that COVID-19-focused entry requirements will continue to be in place.